 For Court Hearings During COVID-19 Pandemic

 The Divisional Court will hear matters in accordance with this Notice to the Profession until further notice.
-This Notice to the Profession is an update to and replaces the June 29, 2020 Notice to the Profession – Divisional Court.
-It is supplemented by and does not replace the Notice to Profession for Appeals from the Landlord and Tenant Board in the Divisional Court (Effective August 24, 2020).
+This Notice to the Profession is an update to and replaces the February 18, 2021 Notice to the Profession – Divisional Court and the August 24, 2020 Notice to Profession for Appeals from the Landlord and Tenant Board in the Divisional Court.

 D.1.
 Provincewide Protocol applies to all Divisional Court matters